-Clients want the checkout process to be quick and painless as possible.
+Clients want the checkout process to be quick and painless.
 Adding extra steps is enough to make your clients look elsewhere, and nothing is more complicated than setting up a new account.
 Two, chances are your client already has too many passwords and accounts to remember, and getting yet another one may not be worth the headache it will give them.
 Three, they may not trust you yet, or they might want to judge the quality of your product before committing to an account.

 This is not to suggest that you should do away with making customer accounts altogether, far from it.
 Personal accounts are an important tool in your arsenal, and an excellent convenience for your customers.
 Creating an account with you will allow them to save their payment and shipping information to be used later.
 And by registering, you can send your customers newsletters and information about important deals and sales.

 Making accounts also facilitates package tracking, reviewing, and making repeat orders.
 You should absolutely give your users the option to make an account, and make sure there are benefits to doing so.
 But that’s another article.

 Guest checkout, of course!
 Allowing users to purchase their products as guests is an excellent way to prevent cart abandonment.
 By letting them go ahead with the transaction with one click, the checkout process is simplified, and they can move ahead to payment with ease.
 Even if you and the customer both lose the benefits of a personal account, making the purchase is a win for your business.
 This is the reason that every major online retailer has guest checkout as an option.
 And, assuming they are satisfied with the purchase, they will be more willing to make an account with you as a returning customer.